suchanek/proteusPy/paper/paper.md

 The [notebooks](https://github.com/suchanek/proteusPy/blob/master/notebooks/) directory contains my Jupyter notebooks and is a good place to start:

 - [Analysis_2q7q.ipynb](https://github.com/suchanek/proteusPy/blob/master/notebooks/Analysis_2q7q.ipynb) provides an example of visualizing the lowest energy Disulfide contained in the database and searching for nearest neighbors on the basis of conformational similarity.
 - [Anearest_relatives.ipynb](https://github.com/suchanek/proteusPy/blob/master/notebooks/Anearest_relatives.ipynb) gives an example of searching for disulfides based on sequence similarity.

 The [programs](https://github.com/suchanek/proteusPy/tree/master/programs) subdirectory contains the primary programs for downloading the RCSB disulfide-containing structure files, extracting the disulfides and creating the disulfide database:

 * [DisulfideDownloader.py](https://github.com/suchanek/proteusPy/blob/master/programs/DisulfideDownloader.py): Downloads the raw RCSB structure files.
 * [DisulfideExtractor.py](https://github.com/suchanek/proteusPy/blob/master/programs/DisulfideExtractor.py): Extracts the disulfides and creating the database loaders
 * [DisulfideClass_Analysis.py](https://github.com/suchanek/proteusPy/blob/master/programs/DisulfideClass_Analysis.py): Performs binary or sextant analysis on the disulfide database.

 The first time one loads the database via [Load_PDB_SS()](https://suchanek.github.io/proteusPy/proteusPy/DisulfideLoader.html#Load_PDB_SS) the system will attempt to download the full and subset database from Google Drive.
-If this fails the system will attempt to rebuild the database from the repo's **data** subdirectory (not the package's).
+If this fails it's possible to rebuild the database from the repo's **data** subdirectory (not the package's) by: ``pip install -e .`` at the repository top-level.
 If you've downloaded from github this will work correctly.
 If you've installed from pyPi via **pip** it will fail.

 ## Quickstart